andrewM202/cset/Dictionary.md

 - **Cascade rule** - “Later styles replace conflicting styles that appear earlier in the stylesheet.”

-- **Specificity** - Decides what will load in CSS, no matter the cascade rule: inline styles > page-specific styles > external styles > user-defined stylesheets > browser’s default stylesheet
+- **Specificity** - Decides what will load in CSS, no matter the cascade rule: inline styles > id > class > external styles > user-defined stylesheets > browser’s default stylesheet

 <h3>Types of content</h3>